Orange-OpenSource/Orange-Boosted-Bootstrap/docs-orange/layout/overview.md

 ---
 layout: docs
 title: Overview
-description: Components and options for laying out your Bootstrap project, including wrapping containers, a powerful grid system, a flexible media object, and responsive utility classes.
+description: Components and options for laying out your Boosted project, including wrapping containers, a powerful grid system, a flexible media object, and responsive utility classes.
 group: layout
 redirect_from: "/layout/"
 ---

-Bootstrap includes several components and options for laying out your project, including wrapping containers, a powerful flexbox grid system, a flexible media object, and responsive utility classes.
+Boosted includes several components and options for laying out your project, including wrapping containers, a powerful flexbox grid system, a flexible media object, and responsive utility classes.

 ## Contents